-Two girls and a teddybear go to sleep in the bush house
+Two girls and a teddybear have a sleepover

 “I am tired.
 Let’s sleep in the bush house; mommy won’t mind; she is entertaining that ugly Mr. What’s-his-name.
 They will be busy for hours.”

 “Okay,” muttered Cora, just finishing page ten of an excellent scary story she had picked up from Vinny’s bedroom.
 “Let’s sleep an hour and then throw a tea party for all your dolls and Teddy Bear afterward.
 You promised me a tea party.”

 They both put on a white nightgown.